A Trek through the Aravalli Hills in Rajasthan

 Day 2 Arrive Delhi

-Arrive into Delhi and stay for two nights at the Claridges Hotel.
+Arrive into Delhi and stay for two nights at Le Meridien New Delhi.
+Alternatively upgrade to the Claridges Hotel.
 Delhi is India's capital and a city of two halves.
 Old Delhi—the heart of Muslim India between the 17th and 19th centuries—is an historic district of grand mosques, majestic forts and crumbling monuments.
 In contrast New Delhi, with its large government buildings, wide tree-lined avenues and pretty white-washed bungalows was purpose-built in the 1930s by the British as a colonial capital and remains the epicentre of Indian political power.
 (N)

 Day 3 Delhi